DDugs/SpamZap/README.md

 # SpamZap
 ![Screenshot 2024-10-05 151143](https://github.com/user-attachments/assets/1fef18da-6479-4291-883f-860e6c80c623)

-As we are still in building stage, output will be visible only on console Stay Safe Online!!
+As we are still in building stage, output will be visible only on console.
+Stay Safe Online!!

 ## About